About the High Tatra hut-to-hut

 The Trail

-This hut-to-hut hiking trail in Poland starts from the Chochołowska Valley setting off towards Ornak, covering a distance of 10 kilometers, ideal to start this hut-to-hut tour.
-This first segment is known to be challenging, including slippery stones that demand caution and proper gear, especially during wet weather.
-Despite these obstacles, the trail is manageable and you may encounter wildlife, including the rare sight of bears, which adds a special element to this hike.
+This hut-to-hut hiking trail in Poland starts from the ChochoƂowska Valley, setting off towards Ornak.
+The first stage covers a distance of 10 kilometers, so it’s an ideal start for the tour.
+However, the section is still difficult, especially after it rains and the stones are slippery.
+Nonetheless, the trail is manageable and you might even see some wildlife, including the rare sight of bears, which are known to be in this area.

-The trek’s third day is slightly less demanding but no less amazing, taking you to the renowned Five Lakes Shelter.
-It is marked by the challenging Zawrat pass, where steel chains assist you in navigating rocky terrains, embodying the more challenging trails in the Hohe Tatra.
+The trek’s third day is slightly less demanding but no less amazing.
+It will take you to the renowned Five Lakes Shelter.
+The path here is marked by the challenging Zawrat pass, where there are steel chains to assist you, showing off the characteristics of some of the more challenging trails in the Hohe Tatra.

 On the last day, you’ll make your way to Morskie Oko, a final 16 kilometers.
-This day challenges you with the Halny wind, a showing of the unpredictable nature of the Tatras weather.
-The end offers a rewarding panorama of lakes and peaks, leaving a lasting impression of the beauty and wilderness of Poland’s landscape.
+This day is still challenging as you may get stuck with the Halny wind, which can show up and is a result of the unpredictable nature of the Tatras weather.
+The final endpoint has a rewarding panorama of neighboring lakes and peaks, which is a lovely way to remember the trail.

 Stages